lorenyeung/pcf-go-sample-app/README.md

 # Sample app

 This is a sample application written in Go used for training purposes.

-Add help
+It contains parameters for new relic.